 Monitoring

 These rules are evaluated based on observed trading behavior and exposure patterns.
-Monitoring may include, among other factors, margin usage levels, concentration of exposure, position build-up behavior and overall account risk profile.
+Monitoring may include, among other factors, margin usage levels, concentration of exposure, position build-up behavior, timing and frequency of entries, behavioral patterns following losses, consistency of execution and distribution of results across trades.

 Enforcement and our rights